 Budgets for grants can either be headaches or guides to achieve the aims and goals of your project.
-When preparing the budget ask yourself what you need to accomplish the goals you set out.
+When preparing the budget, ask yourself what you need to accomplish the goals you established.

 - Do I need a research assistant?

 - What materials do I need?

 - Will the equipment I have suffice?

 - Do I have any long-term maintenance costs?

 - Do I need to travel for this project?